Caledonia, Ontario: Religion

+Government

+The first Reeve of the village of Caledonia was Ranald McKinnon in 1853, and the town hall finished construction in 1858.

 On April 1, 1974, the town was amalgamated into the new town of Haldimand within the Regional Municipality of Haldimand-Norfolk.
 Although the largest community in Haldimand, the town hall was located in nearby Cayuga.
-In 2001, Haldimand and all other municipalities within the region were dissolved and the region was instead divided into two single tier municipalities with city-status but called counties.
+In 2001, Haldimand and all other municipalities within the region were dissolved, and the region was instead divided into two single-tier municipalities with city status but called counties.
 Caledonia is now an unincorporated community in Ward 3 of Haldimand County.